 A type of treatment in which a patient's T cells (a type of immune system cell) are changed in the laboratory so they will attack cancer cells.
 T cells are taken from a patient’s blood.
-Then the gene for a special receptor that binds to a certain protein on the patient’s cancer cells is added in the laboratory.
+Then the gene for a special receptor that binds to a certain protein on the patient’s cancer cells is added to the T cells in the laboratory.
 The special receptor is called a chimeric antigen receptor (CAR).
 Large numbers of the CAR T cells are grown in the laboratory and given to the patient by infusion.
-Chimeric antigen receptor T-cell therapy is being studied in the treatment of some types of cancer.
+Chimeric antigen receptor T-cell therapy is used to treat certain blood cancers, and it is being studied in the treatment of other types of cancer.
 Also called CAR T-cell therapy.